AlgoMaster Logo

 We're given two strings: the original word and an abbr that may contain a mix of letters and numbers.
 Each number in the abbreviation represents how many characters from the original word were replaced.
 Our job is to verify that the abbreviation correctly describes the original word.

 • Leading zeros are not allowed.
-A number like 01 is invalid, and so is 0 by itself (since it would replace zero characters, which isn't meaningful).
+A number like 01 is invalid, and so is 0 by itself, since a number replaces a non-empty substring and zero characters is empty.

-• When we encounter a letter in the abbreviation, it must match the corresponding character in the word exactly.
+• A letter in the abbreviation must match the corresponding character in the word exactly.

 Key Constraints: